shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 In the admin console, navigate to `Custom branding` > `Use Casa external assets directory`.
 From that point on, your installation is reading relevant files from the `static` directory.

 !!!
-Note:
+Note
     In CSS, the rules' order of appearance is important.
 Keep in mind that for all Casa pages, Bootstrap is loaded first, then style.css, and finally tachyons.css.
-This means rules for Tachyons have higher prevalence overall unless `!important` is used, which is a discouraged practice.
+This means rules for Tachyons have higher priority overall unless `!important` is used, which is discouraged.

 The main stylesheet (`style.css`) is located at `/opt/gluu/jetty/casa/static/styles/gluu` if you have followed the instructions above.

 Here are some tips for applying your customizations:

-- Get acquianted with functional CSS.
+- Get acquainted with functional CSS.
 This is the approach followed in Casa.
 [Here](https://www.smashingmagazine.com/2013/10/challenging-css-best-practices-atomic-approach/), [here](https://css-tricks.com/lets-define-exactly-atomic-css/), and [here](https://johnpolacek.github.io/the-case-for-atomic-css/) you can find useful introductory material.

-- Inspect the DOM tree generated for application pages and determine the CSS selectors you need to edit or the kind of things your have to add in order to alter the appearance.
+- Inspect the DOM tree generated for application pages and determine the CSS selectors you need to edit or things you have to add in order to alter the appearance.
 Use your web browser's facilities to inspect web page composition: this is usually part of any browser's developer toolbar.
 Moreover, they allow you to change styles on the fly so you can play a lot before applying the real changes.

-- Don't override rules that are already defined in Bootstrap or Tachyons CSSs.
-Conversely, ZK rules (which are prefixed with `z-`) are safe to be re-defined since ZK CSS isn't included (actually `style.css` redefines some).
+- Don't override rules that are already defined in Bootstrap or Tachyons CSS files.
+Conversely, ZK rules (which are prefixed with `z-`) are safe to be re-defined since ZK CSS isn't included (and `style.css` actually already redefines some).

-- In most circumstances, your work will just reduce to editing existing rules in `style.css`.
-HTML markup will show rules (in `class` attribute) prefixed with `cust-` that are apparently not defined anywhere.
+- In most circumstances, your work will come down to editing existing rules in `style.css`.
+HTML markup will show rules (in the `class` attribute) prefixed with `cust-` that are apparently not defined anywhere.
 These rules are intended to give admins the opportunity to add their design tastes.
 The following is a list of custom selectors you can add to `style.css`.
 Names are in general self-explanatory, the images below help clarify more.

     - cust-menu-item
     - cust-content-heading